beezwax/fmrest-ruby/README.md

 - [ ] Support for portal limit and offset
 - [ ] More options for token storage
 - [x] Optional logging
-- [x] FmData::Spyke::Base class for single inheritance (as alternative for mixin)
+- [x] FmRest::Spyke::Base class for single inheritance (as alternative for mixin)
 - [x] Specs
 - [x] Support for portal data